 A rebuttal opportunity to the BGC’s final recommendation (although requestors cannot raise new issues in a rebuttal) needs to be provided before the full Board finally decides.

-Hard deadlines to the process are to be added, including an affirmative goal that final determinations of the Board be issued within 60 days from request filing wherever possible, and in no case more than 120 days from the date of the request.
+Hard deadlines to the process are to be added, including an affirmative goal that final determinations of the Board be issued within [60] days from request filing wherever possible, and in no case more than [120] days from the date of the request.

 It is proposed that the rules for a Request for Reconsideration be amended as follows:

 The Board Governance Committee (BGC) shall make a final recommendation to the Board with respect to a Request for Reconsideration within 30 days following its receipt of the request, unless impractical, in which case it shall report to the Board the circumstances that prevented it from making a final recommendation and its best estimate of the time required to produce such a final recommendation.
 In any event, the BGC’s final recommendation to the Board shall be made within 90 days of receipt of the request.
 The final recommendation shall be promptly posted on ICANN's website and shall address each of the arguments raised in the request.
-The requestor may file a rebuttal to the recommendation of the BGC within 15 days of receipt of it, which shall also be promptly posted to ICANN’s website and provided to the entire Board for its evaluation.
+The requestor may file a rebuttal to the recommendation of the BGC within 15 days of receipt of it, which shall also be promptly posted to ICANN’s website and provided to the Board for its evaluation.

 The Board shall not be bound to follow the recommendations of the BGC.
 The final decision of the Board and its rationale shall be made public as part of the preliminary report and minutes of the Board meeting at which action is taken.
-The Board shall issue its decision on the recommendation of the BGC within 60 days of receipt of the Request for Reconsideration or as soon thereafter as feasible.
+The Board shall issue its decision on the recommendation of the BGC within [60] days of receipt of the Request for Reconsideration or as soon thereafter as feasible.
 Any circumstances that delay the Board from acting within this timeframe must be identified and posted on ICANN's website.
-In any event, the Board’s final decision shall be made within 120 days of receipt of the request.
+In any event, the Board’s final decision shall be made within [120] days of receipt of the request.
 The final decision shall be promptly posted on ICANN's website.

 Accessibility

-The CCWG-Accountability recommends that the time deadline for filing a Request for Reconsideration be extended from 15 to 30 days from when requestor learns of the decision/inaction except as otherwise described below.
+The CCWG-Accountability recommends that the time deadline for filing a Request for Reconsideration be extended from 15 to 30 days from when requestor learns of the decision/inaction, except as otherwise described below.

 Amend paragraph five so that it reads: